 - Giving happens best in the context of relationship.
 Whether you're giving to the “man on the corner” or a non-profit organization, it’s always healthiest when we give to people we’ve gotten to know.
 Fortunately, Watermark Community Church has been able to forge ongoing relationships with various ministries (and you can see our Partners who are participating in Giving Day below).
 By giving to our partners, you are giving in the context of relationship.
 (But it's even better when you forge that relationship yourself!)

 - Giving should add to our "hands and feet" service, not replace it.
 We have to fight the notion that we have fully served others simply by writing a check.
 Instead, we should check our hearts before giving: Is our giving cheerful and others-centered, or are we primarily giving “just because we should” while avoiding sacrifice and effort?
-(II Cor.
-9:7)
+(2 Corinthians 9:7)

 - It's important to be wise when we give.
 Whether you're someone who likes to "dive into details" or not, it's important to be guided by wisdom.
 Give to organizations you have reason to trust.
 Investigate what they're doing, pay attention to any "fine print" about how the ministry is run, and stay engaged with the ministry over time.
 You and the ministry will be better for it!

 - On the other hand, procrastinating doesn't help anyone!
 While building a relationship, using wisdom, and doing your "due diligence" are important, these actions also make it easier to procrastinate.
 (This is where I personally struggle for sure!)
 It's important that we act on God's conviction – whenever He gives it – and not be slack about giving.

 (Scripture speaks a LOT about giving.
 But one great place to read about this kind of giving is in (2 Corinthians, chapters 8 and 9).